 Dorchester gets it’s own beer…

 That’s right…Dot is so badass it finally got it’s own beer.
+For a person like me who loves beer so much so that I visited this go url last week to get a Kegerator at home, this news of Dot sounded exciting.
 The good folks at the Percival Beer Company have set up shop in Dorchester and are looking to breath some life into the neighborhood…literally.

 “Percival Beer Company (PBC) is an independent craft beer brewer and distributor.
 After three years of developing quality recipes, we launched our unique brands in January of 2013.
 In May of that year, we were granted our distribution license which made us 100% independent.